SpaceVim/SpaceVim/docs/documentation.md

 | `SPC T n` | switch to next random colorscheme listed in [colorscheme layer](../layers/colorscheme/). |
 | `SPC T s` | select a theme using a [fuzzy finder](#fuzzy-finder).                                                     |

-These key bindings are included in [colorscheme layer](../layers/colorscheme/).
+All the included colorschemes can be found in [colorscheme layer](../layers/colorscheme/).

 SpaceVim supports true colors in terminal, and it is disabled by default, to enable this feature, you should make sure your terminal supports true colors.